Individual funding requests

-Individual funding requests - accessing treatment not normally provided by the local NHS
+Find out how to access treatment that is not normally funded by the local NHS

-To make an individual funding request, you will need to discuss this with your GP or consultant.
+You will need to discuss making an individual fuding request with your GP or consultant.
 They will complete an application form on your behalf and send it to us, alongside any supporting information.
 This supporting information must demonstrate your exceptional clinical circumstances and how your condition affects daily life.

 Each request is individually assessed and discussed at the individual funding request (IFR) panel.
 Urgent requests may be considered at a special panel.
 The IFR panel is made up of qualified and trained people who only have sight of your medical information.
 Any contact or additional information that may need to be supplied to the panel should be done via your doctor or consultant.